 Hi.
 I’m Louis Kirsch.

-I am a PhD with Jürgen Schmidhuber at IDSIA (The Swiss AI Lab) working on fundamental AI / ML questions.
+I am a PhD with Jürgen Schmidhuber at IDSIA (The Swiss AI Lab) working on Meta Reinforcement Learning agents.
 Previously I have been at University College London completing my Master of Research.
 My long-term research goal is to make RL agents learn their own learning algorithm, making them truly general in the AGI sense.
 They should be able to design their own abstractions for prediction, planning, and learning, and continuously learn from arbitrarily many environments.
 I have outlined these challenges in my blog post and I also recommend reading Jeff Clune’s view and Juergen’s legacy.

 - Currently PhD student with Jürgen Schmidhuber at IDSIA (The Swiss AI Lab).